What Does it Take to Be a Human Resources Assistant?

 - Compile and prepare reports and documents pertaining to personnel activities.

-Human Resources Assistants state the following job skills are important in their day-to-day work.
+When polled, Human Resources Assistants say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.